magomimmo/modern-cljs/doc/tutorial-13.md

             [:email valid-email-domain?
 "The domain of the email doesn't exist."]))
 ```

-Have you noted that we required the `valip.java.predicates` which is
+Have you noticed that we required the `valip.java.predicates` which is
 only available to CLJ code?
 The definition of the new server-side only
 validator is very simple.
 It uses the valip predefined
 `valid-email-domain?` we talked about few lines above.